vasantha1/5303-Database-Vasantha/dbProject/README.md

 -README.md-This file explaining the project

--site-folder containing the web pages for the project.
+ SITE-folder containing the web pages for the project.

 -index.html-main page for internet site.